Ralph Heap

-Ralph Heap is an American orthopedic surgeon and politician serving as a member of the Arizona House of Representatives for the 14th district since 2025.
+Ralph Heap (born 1951/1952) is an American orthopedic surgeon and politician serving as a member of the Arizona House of Representatives for the 14th district since 2025.
 A Republican, he was elected in 2024 to succeed his son, Justin Heap.

+On June 10th, 2025, he announced his candidacy for member of the Arizona Corporation Commission alongside David Marshall.
+On July 21st, 2026, defeated incumbent Nick Myers in the primary to advance to the general election.